orbitalchicken/Roadmap/README.md

 MDM
 ---
-	[Fixed] Segfault in MDMWebkit - error 4 in libjavascriptcoregtk-1.0.so.0.13.11
-	Bugs with user preselection, needs testing/fixing, the greeter gets confused sometimes When both timed and automatic login are enabled, mdm uses timed login instead of autologin New theme + remove cloudGL
+	Bugs with user preselection, needs testing/fixing, the greeter gets confused sometimes New theme + remove cloudGL

 System
 ------
-	Review uefi compatibility and efi boot path (check if we need to add efibootmgr to the target) Update mint-mirrors
+	[Fixed] Remove btrfs-tools and make sure ubiquity doesn't list it as an option EFI Installation is broken (possible leads: check if efibootmgr and grub-efi install properly) Update mint-mirrors

 Cinnamon
 --------
-	[Fixed] cinnamon-settings: if we're the live session user, start in advanced mode Launching keepass + xsel freezes Cinnamon [wrouesnel] bg drawing is buggy in VB with no 3D accel
+	[Fixed] cinnamon-settings: if we're the live session user, start in advanced mode [Fixed] bg drawing is buggy in VB with no 3D accel Launching keepass + xsel freezes Cinnamon [wrouesnel]

 Mint Tools
 ----------